Introduction

 • The Prajñāpāramitāhṛdaya sutra (“Heart Sūtra”).
 It is said to present the heart, or the essence, of the Prajnaparamita teachings, which are the definitive teachings on the Mahayana view of the interdependent nature of reality.

-2. The second group consist of individual translations, which became the bases for distinctive exegetical traditions, or group of texts, especially the Tattvasiddhi Sātra (“contemplation of truth”) and Sanlun (“Three Treatises”) of the Madhyamaka school.
+• The Śūraṃgamasamādhi-sūtra (“Sūtra on the Heroic-March Concentration”) an early Mahāyāna sūtra that explains how the mind becomes free and unimpeded. - The second group consist of individual translations, which became the bases for distinctive exegetical traditions, or group of texts, especially the Tattvasiddhi Sātra (“contemplation of truth”) and Sanlun (“Three Treatises”) of the Madhyamaka school.
 It must be noted that Kumārajīva introduced these teachings to Nāgārjuna, who later taught it to his disciple, Aryadeva.

 Pure Land Buddhism texts: